hust1902/PocketRPG/README.md

 # PocketRPG  -  Version 0.1
-An RPG plugin for pocketmine.
+An RPG plugin for PocketMine (and Forks(Genisys tested, Clearsky untested))

 **This plugin depends on PurePerms to work properly!**